Workplace diversity values people from various backgrounds.

 By regularly measuring and analysing these factors, organisations in Cyprus can identify areas where inequities exist and implement targeted interventions to promote a fairer and more equitable work environment.

-What is a workplace training program in Cyprus?
+What is a workplace training program?

 How does a workplace training program benefit employees?